mdecourse/BondGraphTools/README.md

 # BondGraphTools - A Toolkit for modelling multi-physics systems.
 ## Summary

-This toolkit is for rapid modelling and design of networked phsyical systems.
+This toolkit is for rapid modelling and design of networked physical systems.
 It is conceptually based upon the Bond Graph modelling methodology.

 ## Documentation